 If there is any way I can help you find an interesting game for your classroom, a game night, or a party, let me know.

 Also, I’d like your feedback on this two guest, single subject episode.
-Was the addition of Jason’s voice helpful in understanding Karl’s approach with The Food Forest Card game?
+Was the addition of Jason’s voice helpful in understanding Karl’s approach to The Food Forest Card game?

 Leave a comment or get in touch with me directly: